NevinAF/NevinAF/README.md

 Results-driven software engineer with over 7 years of expertise in game development, data analysis, rendering, and tooling.
 Master’s degree in computer science with a 4.0 GPA.
 Passionate about tackling challenges head-on, prioritizing swift programming solutions without compromising performance, readability, or scalability.

+_All links and images are my work or feature large personal contributions (non-organization links)._

 ## Skills

 Highly motivated, problem-solver, adept time manager, quick learner, proactive communicator, and respectful.

 **Technical Strengths:**